Susmitha-N/Basic-UI-Components-of-a-web-layout/README.md

    - [ ] The above 2 commands will synchronize your forked version of the project with the actual repository.

-5. Create a branch with your username.

-6. Make the changes in your branch.
-For eg. You're creating a navbar using ReactJS and your username is xyz so you've to follow the path /ReactJS/Navbar/xyz/[YOUR_REACT_FILE] and same goes with others.

-7. Commit and push the code to YOUR fork.
+5. Commit and push the code to YOUR fork.

-8. Create a pull request to have the changes merged into the origin.
+6. Create a pull request to have the changes merged into the origin.